ITF Men's Circuit

 The ITF Men’s Circuit offers 600+ tournaments across 77 countries and incorporates two prize money levels of tournaments known as 'Futures'.

-Futures Tournaments are single week tournaments that offer either $10,000 or $15,000 each in prize money.
-They must be scheduled with a minimum total of $30,000 in prize money, so either three consecutive weeks of $10,000 each in prize money or two consecutive weeks of $15,000 each in prize money.
+Futures Tournaments are single week tournaments that offer either $10,000 or $25,000 each in prize money.
+They must be scheduled as three consecutive weeks of $10,000 each in prize money or two consecutive weeks of $25,000 each in prize money.